-Jefferson the Virginian and American Indians
+Jefferson the Virginian and Native Americans

 In order to reduce the ensuing violence along the frontier, King George III issued a proclamation in 1763 that prohibited any British settlements west of the Appalachians.
-But as agents employed by the British ministry continued trading with the Ohio Valley Indians, colonists tended to view their conflicts with the Shawnee and Miami Indians coupled with the King's proclamation as a plot to curtail their rights.
-These issues became imbedded in the Declaration of Independence when Jefferson wrote that the King had "endeavored to bring on the inhabitants of our frontiers, the merciless Indian savages, whose warfare is an undistinguished destruction of all ages, sexes, and conditions."
-Jefferson's description of American Indian warriors as "merciless savages" was not atypical of the manner in which many mid-eighteenth-century white Virginians viewed the Native Americans.
+But as agents employed by the British ministry continued trading with Native Americans in the Ohio Valley Indians, colonists tended to view their conflicts with the Shawnee and Miami Indians coupled with the King's proclamation as a plot to curtail their rights.
+These issues became embedded in the Declaration of Independence when Jefferson wrote that the King had "endeavored to bring on the inhabitants of our frontiers, the merciless Indian savages, whose warfare is an undistinguished destruction of all ages, sexes, and conditions."
+Jefferson's description of American Indian warriors as "merciless savages" clearly demonstrates the prejudices common among mid-eighteenth-century white Virginians.

 Yet as Governor of Virginia during the Revolutionary War, Jefferson welcomed a delegation from the Kaskaskia.
 This followed a campaign in the Ohio Valley of Virginia militia led by George Rogers Clark, older brother of William Clark.
 There, Clark made alliances with some of the Native Nations, including the Kaskaskia of the Illinois country, and then attacked the British and the Indigenous Nations allied with them at villages in present-day Illinois and Indiana.
 This warfare put Virginia's government into direct contact with western Native Nations and precipitated the visit of the Kaskaskia delegation with Virginia's governor.